59 Photos Capture The Art Of Cool

 Paloma Picasso, daughter of Pablo Picasso, is now a famous artist in her own right.
 She grew up to be quite the fashion designer and businesswoman.
 She’s best known for her signature perfumes and exquisite jewelry designs for Tiffany & Co.

 Following the loss of her father in 1973, she briefly lost interest in designing and took a hiatus.
 During which she experimented with acting.
-She played Countess Erzsébet Báthory in the Polish erotic film, Immoral Tales.
-She received praise from critics, no one could stop talking about her beauty but she hasn’t acted since.
+She worked in European cinema for a short period of time before leaving the acting world behind.

 Nancy Sinatra in a strange outfit from her You Go-Go Girl! album.